zacharesmer/DEF-CON-32-Badge/Readme.md

 [] Make it possible to delete and rename recordings/files/directories from the IR remote app [] Something to use the speaker, maybe a piano app?
 [] Add a way to display text in other sizes and fonts (this is a solved problem in the russ hughes st7789 driver and micropython nano gui, but I haven't investigated how they did it yet.
 Nano gui is probably most similar because it uses framebufs)
+[] literally any decently usable tools for layouts and UI